mirzadelic/battleship-api/README.md

  {
 	"x": 5,
 	"y": 6,
-	"hit": false, // if ship has been hit "finished_game": false // if all ships has been hit, game finished }
+	"hit": false,
+	"finished_game": false
+ }
 ```

+ - `hit` - if ship has been hit or not
+ - `finished_game` - if all ships has been hit, game finished
 ---